-The discount rate used to measure the total pension liability was 7.00 percent.
+The discount rate used to measure the total pension liability was 6.50 percent.
 The Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.
-The current 7.00 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
-Refer to the sensitivity of the net pension liability to changes in the discount rate section of this note, which provides information on the sensitivity of the net pension liability to changes in the discount rate.
+The current 6.50 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
+Refer to the sensitivity of the net pension liability to changes in the discount rate.